Don’t Let Gum Disease Erode the Foundation of Your Mouth

 - Deep cleaning and with root scaling and planing to remove tartar on the teeth and below the gum line

 - Arestin treatment, in which an antibiotic preparation is placed into gum pockets, to kill bacteria and help prevent further damage.

 Gum disease treatment requires more frequent visits to maintain good oral health.

 Contact Us to Schedule an Appointment

-If you're concerned about the health of your gums, don't hesitate to contact us to make an appointment to see Dr. Bailey or Dr. Phan at Grandon Village Dental Office in San Marco, CA.
+If you're concerned about the health of your gums, don't hesitate to contact us to make an appointment to see Dr. Golshanor Dr. Phan at Grandon Village Dental Office in San Marco, CA.